DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Use custom Java code running on an EC2 instance.
 Set up EC2 Auto Scaling for the instance depending on the number of instances to be checked.
 Send the list of noncompliant EC2 instance IDs to an Amazon SQS queue.
 Set up another worker instance to process instance IDs from the SQS queue and write them to Amazon DynamoDUse an AWS Lambda function to terminate noncompliant instance IDs obtained from the queue, and send them to an Amazon SNS email topic for distribution.

 - ##### 🔑C. Use AWS Config.
 Identify all EC2 instances to be audited by enabling Config Recording on all Amazon EC2 resources for the region.
 Create a custom AWS Config rule that triggers an AWS Lambda function by using the "config-rule-change -triggered" blueprint.
-Modify the Lambda evaluateCompliance() function to verify host placement to return a NON_COMPLIANT result if the instance is not running on an EC2 Dedicated Host.
+Modify the<mark> Lambda evaluateCompliance() function</mark> to verify host placement to return a NON_COMPLIANT result if the instance is not running on an EC2 Dedicated Host.
 Use the AWS Config report to address noncompliant instances.

 - 🔑D. Use AWS CloudTrail.
 Identify all EC2 instances to be audited by analyzing all calls to the EC2 RunCommand API action.
 Invoke an AWS Lambda function that analyzes the host placement of the instance.
 Store the EC2 instance ID of noncompliant resources in an Amazon RDS for MySQL DB instance.
 Generate a report by querying the RDS instance and exporting the query results to a CSV text file.